Python-Sargent/Wyrda/README.md

 Max Energy is the Maximum Energy you can recharge before becoming charged.
 A full amount is generally considered 20 units.
 However you can make it 44 units, if you wish for more energy but still would like it to be symmetrical.
-Recharge Rate is a number from 0.1 to 1, and it defines the speed at which you recover energy.
+Recharge Rate is a number from 0.1 to 1, and it defines the delay at which you recover energy, a lower number means a faster regeneration of energy.

 The `/energy` command has two sections, the subcommand and the parameters.